 When I schedule assignments for the week I only schedule for 30 min intervals.
 Most children with learning disabilities and focus disorders can’t stay on a task longer than that.

-Even if I see that was headed for a MELTDOWN I just say “let’s walk away, clear our head” and then continue once the frustration has settled.
+Even if I see that they are headed for a MELTDOWN I just say “let’s walk away, clear our head” and then continue once the frustration has settled.

 I started them at a young age of practicing that, so I can really tell if it’s frustration or just trying to get out of completing the task.
 Also, remember tomorrow is a new day and if you don’t get done it will be there tomorrow.